koogar/HardwareSerialMonitor/Libre_Based/HardwareSerialMonitor_v2_SRC/IMPORTANT_README!!!.txt

-Wee Hardware Stat Server
-Copyright (C) 2021  Vinod Mishra
+HardwareSerialMonitor2 is based on Wee Hardware Stat Server  Copyright (C) 2021  Vinod Mishra

 Modified for PhatStats/GnatStats by R.Hirst